 21. Michigan has great universities.

-The University of Michigan is “considered” an Ivy League school (public Ivy) and was actually the first established university in the U.S., founded in 1817.
-(Pictured above)
+The University of Michigan (pictured above) is considered an Ivy League school (public Ivy) and was actually the first established university in the U.S., founded in 1817.

-Michigan State University is the largest university in Michigan and one of the largest universities in the U.S..
+And Michigan State University is one of the largest universities in America.

 - A newly unearthed Homeland Security report contradicts Donald Trump's travel ban, saying country of origin is not a reliable indicator of terrorism.

 - The White House blocked several media outlets it's been critical of, including BuzzFeed, from a closed-door briefing by press secretary Sean Spicer.

 - Hillary Clinton returned to the public arena in one of her first political appearances since the election, urging Democrats to "keep fighting."

 - The White House strongly denies reports that Chief of Staff Reince Priebus urged the FBI to undermine stories linking Trump to Russia.